-- Redirected Labor Cost - When starting a 5S project, many hours are utilized to help promote employee buy-in, discuss pitfalls and barriers, create a plan of action, etc. These hours of lost production are simply the "nature of the beast" so to speak and may easily be recouped once 5S processes have been established and plans are carried out.
+- Redirected Labor Cost - When starting a 5S project, many hours are used to help promote employee buy-in, discuss pitfalls and barriers, create a plan of action, etc. These hours of lost production are simply the "nature of the beast" so to speak and may easily be recouped once 5S processes have been established and plans are carried out.
 This is most easily looked at as a small donation, which will yield large results.

-- Materials and Goods Costs - Many different types of materials and goods may need to be purchased and/or ordered to help make the 5S effort a success.
+- Materials and Goods Costs - Many different types of materials and goods may need to be purchased and/or ordered to help make 5S a success.
 Some of these products may include, but are not limited to: floor tape, industrial label printers, foam tool organizers, shadow boards, shelving units, and whiteboards for warehouse mapping.

 How to Get Started

 Starting any project that involves the potential for large changes can be somewhat daunting.
 However, there are a few ways to help establish a rich soil for abundant levels of growth.